ElegantEngineeringTech/laravel-translator/README.md

 Manage all your laravel translations easily:

--   Sort tranlations array in natural order
--   Find missing translations strings
 -   Translate strings to other languages (DeepL, OpenAI or any custom service)
--   Fix Grammar and syntax in your translations (OpenAI, or any custome service)
+-   Proofread your translations strings and automatically fix grammar and syntax (OpenAI, or any custome service)
+-   Find missing translations strings in all your locales
+-   Find dead translations keys (keys not used anywhere in your codebase)
+-   Sort your tranlations in natural order
 -   Format your translations files
--   Find dead translations keys (keys not used anywhere in your codebase)

 ## Installation